rwilson504/PCFControls/Calendar/README.md

 * RecordSelection, occurs whenever a user clicks on a calendar event.
     * .actionRecordSelected, This value will be set to true when the action happens.
     * .selectedRecordId, The id of the record selected.
 * TimSlotSelected, occurs when a user select an empty area on the calendar.
 It will return the timespan for the selection.
     * .actionSlotSelected, This value will be set to true when the action happens.
     * .selectedSlotStart, The start time of the empty slot selected.
     * .selectedSlotEnd, The end time of the empty slot selected.
     * .selectedSlotResourceId, If the time slot was on a view showing the resources the Id of that Resource will be provided.
 * RangeChange, when a user click on the next/back buttons or updates a view on the calendar
     * .currentRangeStart, The current start time show on the calendar view.
     * .currentRangeStart, The current end time show on the calendar view.
-* DateChange, when the current date of the calendar changes
+* DateChange, when the current date of the calendar changes.
     * .currentCalendarDate, The current date of the calendar control

 This is an example of a text box with the Default values set the .selectedRecordId property of the control.